Image: Mother Angela | Felician Sisters of North America | Beaver Falls, Pennsylvania

 Mother Angela served as superior for many years until ill health forced her to resign at the age of 44.
 She watched the order grow and expand, including missions to the United States among the sons and daughters of Polish immigrants.

-Pope John Paul II beatified her in 1993.
+Pope John Paul II beatified Mother Angela in 1993.
 Her liturgical feast is celebrated on October 10.

 Like Saints Francis of Assisi and Ignatius of Loyola, Blessed Mary Angela experienced a conversion while convalescing from an illness.
 The Lord can use sickness as well as other situations to speak to the heart of an individual.
 This does not imply that God caused the illness; just that he used the opportunity to speak to Mother Angela’s heart.